mykehart/HTML-and-CSS-Projects/README.md

  <h2>Hyrule Travel Project:</h2>
  <p>
-  <br>This page is an example home page for a Legend of Zelda themed travel compant.
+  <br>This page is an example home page for a Legend of Zelda themed travel company.
 It was styled using HTML and CSS.
 It contrains elements such as a navbar, a form and image containers.</p>

   <h2>Movie Theater Site:</h2>
   <p>